Louella Parsons: Feud with Hedda Hopper

-When Hopper had initially come to Hollywood, she and Parsons had a mutually beneficial arrangement.
-Hopper was then a moderately successful actress, and according to Parson's successor, Dorothy Manners, "if anything happened on a set—if a star and leading man were having an affair—Hedda would give Louella a call.”
-In return, Hedda was guaranteed a few lines of copy under Louella's increasingly influential byline.
+When Hedda Hopper initially came to Hollywood, she and Parsons had a mutually beneficial arrangement.
+Hopper was then a moderately successful actress, and according to Parson's successor, Dorothy Manners, "if anything happened on a set—if a star and leading man were having an affair—Hedda would give Louella a call."
+In return, Hopper was guaranteed a few lines of copy under Parsons's increasingly influential byline.

 After MGM canceled her contract, Hopper struggled to maintain her career as an actress.
-She was offered a position as a Hollywood columnist by the Esquire Feature Syndicate due to a recommendation by Andy Hervey of MGM’s publicity department.
+She was offered a position as a Hollywood columnist by the Esquire Feature Syndicate due to a recommendation by Andy Hervey of MGM's publicity department.

-One of the first papers to pick up “Hedda Hopper’s Hollywood” was the Los Angeles Times, a morning paper like Louella's Examiner.
+One of the first papers to pick up "Hedda Hopper's Hollywood" was the Los Angeles Times, a morning paper like Parsons's Examiner.
 Hopper first publicly scooped Parsons with the divorce of the president's son Jimmy Roosevelt (a Goldwyn employee), who was involved with a Mayo Clinic nurse, from his wife, Betsey.
 The story became front-page news across the country.

 Citizen Kane

 When rumors began to surface that Orson Welles debut film Citizen Kane was inspired by Hearst's life, Parsons lunched with the director and believed his evasions and denials.
 Hopper arrived uninvited to an early screening of the film and wrote a scathing critique, calling it a "vicious and irresponsible attack on a great man".
 As a result, Hearst sent Parsons a letter complaining that he had learned about Citizen Kane from Hopper and not her.

-On the warpath, Parsons then demanded a private screening of the film and threatened RKO chief George Schaefer on Hearst's behalf, first with a lawsuit and then with a vague but powerful threat of consequences for everyone in Hollywood.
+On the warpath, Parsons then demanded a private screening of the film and threatened RKO chief George J. Schaefer on Hearst's behalf, first with a lawsuit and then with a vague but powerful threat of consequences for everyone in Hollywood.
 On January 10, Parsons and two lawyers working for Hearst were given a private screening of the film.
-Horrified by what she saw, Louella rushed out of the studio screening room to cable Hearst, who telegraphed back the terse message "Stop Citizen Kane".
+Horrified by what she saw, Parsons rushed out of the studio screening room to cable Hearst, who telegraphed back the terse message "Stop Citizen Kane".
 Soon after, Parsons called Schaefer and threatened RKO with a lawsuit if they released Kane.
 She also warned other studio heads that she would expose the private lives of people throughout the industry and reveal long-suppressed scandalous information.

 When Schaefer—who had also been threatened by Hearst with legal action—announced that Citizen Kane was scheduled to premiere in February 1941 at Radio City Music Hall, Parsons contacted the manager of Radio City Music Hall and advised him that exhibiting the film would result in a press blackout.
 The premiere was canceled.
 Other exhibitors were fearful of being sued by Hearst and refused to show the film.
 As a result, despite support from Hearst adversaries as Henry Luce, on release overall the film lost money.
 Parsons was by no means alone in her campaign against Citizen Kane but Welles never quite recovered his position in Hollywood afterward.